ICMR suggests containment in 36 distts after many with respiratory infection test COVID-19 positive

-About 40 per cent of COVID-19 cases with severe acute respiratory infection did not have any history of contact with a positive patient or international travel, and they were reported from 36 districts of 15 states, an ICMR study released on Thursday while recommending these places for priority containment measures.
+About 40 per cent of COVID-19 cases with severe acute respiratory infection did not have any history of contact with infected persons or those with international travel history, and they were reported from 36 districts of 15 states, an ICMR study stated while recommending these places for priority containment measures.
 A total of 104 of the 5,911 patients with severe acute respiratory infections (SARI) tested positive for COVID-19, out of which 40 cases did not report any history of contact with a known case or international travel, according to the study which was conducted from February 15 to April 2.

-The chances of getting infected among SARI patients increased from 0 per cent before March 14 to 2.6 per cent by April 2.
+The chances of getting infected among SARI patients increased from 0 per cent before March 14 to 2.6 per cent by April 2, the study which was released on Thursday said.
 Also, males accounted for higher number of COVID-19 cases and also patients aged above 50 years of age.

 According to the study, which has been published in the Indian Journal of Medical Research, a total of (104) 1.8 per cent of the 5,911 SARI patients tested were positive for COVID-19.
 These cases were reported from 52 districts in 20 states and union territories.
 "In all, 39.2 per cent COVID-19 cases did not report any history of contact with a known case or international travel," the study said while two per cent reported contact with a confirmed case and one per cent reported recent history of international travel.
 Data on exposure history was not available for 59 per cent cases.
 The ICMR in its study highlighted that COVID-19 containment activities need to be targeted in districts reporting positive cases among SARI patients and stated that intensifying sentinel surveillance for COVID-19 among SARI patients may be an efficient tool to effectively use resources towards containment and mitigation efforts, it said.